elevate-agency-data/set-up/README.md

 Repository dedicated for setting up the basic tools needed at Elevate.

-You'll find below the instructions to set-up your computer such as VScode, Terminal, zsh, Docker and other utilities.
+You'll find below the instructions to set-up your computer VScode, Terminal, zsh, Docker and other utilities.

 Please feel free to contribute ✨